 Scaling Verification With Automated Extraction

 Running these mathematical checks manually is feasible for a 10-transaction statement.
 It is not feasible for a statement with 300 or 500 transactions, which is common for business accounts and active personal accounts submitted with loan applications.
-Property management companies screening dozens of tenant applications per month, or lenders processing hundreds of mortgage files, cannot assign staff to manually key in every transaction from every statement.
+Property management companies screening dozens of tenant applications per month, or lenders processing hundreds of mortgage files, cannot assign staff to manually key in every transaction from every statement — which is why many teams integrate a bank statement extraction API directly into their verification pipelines.

 Automated extraction tools solve this bottleneck by converting bank statements to Excel in minutes rather than hours.
 The output is a structured spreadsheet with transactions organized into labeled columns, ready for balance verification formulas and statistical checks.